CiroZhang/cse15l-lab-reports/Lab4/lab4.md

 <Ctrl + r> gi \<enter>

-* here I searched up my past commands using control + r and the first command that pop up when i typed "gi" was "git clone".
+* here I searched up my past commands using control + r and "git"
+* In this case the first command that pop up was :"git clone".
 So I just had to press enter and run this command.

 ![Image](task5.png)